kjhandy/cep-engr-app/README.md

 ## Instructions

- For an example of this work, check out the .gif in the root directory.
+ For an example project, check out example.gif in the root directory.

  All of your files are in the `src` directory.
 You'll see that you have one file for HTML, one for CSS, and one for JavaScript.
+You also have an `img` directory to store any images that you use.

  Here are the mandatory guidelines: